--will not be able to show this year or next year

-20. Animals that do not make weight may still be eligible to participate in showmanship.
+- -parent will be notified - -member asked to leave - -animals sent home - -will not be able to show this year or next year - 20.
+Animals that do not make weight may still be eligible to participate in showmanship. - 21.
+Novice Showmanship class is for first year members showing with that species.
+Novice Showmanship winners may not be eligible for Super Showmanship.